Bulletin #2312, Maine Farm Safety Program: Battling the Elements Safely

 Follow simple rules when working in cold weather.
 On extremely cold days, limit the amount of time outside.
 Keep yourself as warm as possible.
 Move into a warm location periodically.
 Carry cold weather survival gear with you.
 This gear should include a thermos of hot liquid, a change of clothes, extra socks, gloves, hats, a jacket, and blankets.

 Cold weather affects equipment.
 When it is cold, do not touch or brush up against metal surfaces with bare skin.
 The skin may stick to it and get immediate frostbite.
 Greases and oils get thick and hard which makes equipment difficult to use.
 If equipment must be heated to make it work, follow the proper procedures and use the right tools.
-Tools also get brittle in the cold, so use caution when working with them.
+Steel tools also get brittle in the cold, so use caution when working with them.

 There are very serious ailments caused by cold weather.
 These need medical attention.